In this article, you will learn:

 In this article, we are going to discuss what is net sales, how to calculate net sales, and review the net sales formula.

 What is Net Sales?

 Net Sales refers to your company’s total sales during an accounting period less any allowances, sales returns, and trade discounts.
 Furthermore, Net Sales are primarily indicated in the income statement of your business.
-This financial metric is used to analyze your business’s revenue, growth, and operational expenses.
+This financial metric is used to analyse your business’s revenue, growth, and operational expenses.